open-pioneer/trails-build-tools/.changeset/some-words-camp.md

 "@open-pioneer/build-package": minor
 ---

-offer a License report tool, that can be used to replace the license script for current OPT Projects.
-Additionally add dev dependency support.
+- Offer a License report tool, that can be used to replace the license script for current OPT Projects.
+- Add dev dependency support.
+  - Dev dependencies are controlled via `license-config.yaml` : `skipDevDependencies: true` (default) or `false` to include dev dependencies.
+- Support compound SPDX license expressions in `allowedLicenses`